jlbradha/website_personal/content/post/Tips_WebsiteCreation/index.md

 # *A bit of background...*
 I'm not an expert in R, html, or [insert any other language], but I *am* really good at Googling things... so that's where I started when creating my website.
 There are a lot of really helpful resources out there (see [here](https://bookdown.org/yihui/blogdown/get-started.html), and [here](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/)) for getting started with website creation using Blogdown and Hugo.
 However, despite these amazing tutorials, I still had to deploy expert Googling skills to work through a few snags.
 This post is not meant to replicate the wonderful tutorials others have already created.
 Rather, it's meant to just slightly expand some explanations for those of us who need a bit more detail.

 *Disclaimer*: The words written here are just reflective of my own experience.
 Your experience may be quite different, but my hope was to try and bring to light a few of the hurdles I faced and the work arounds I found.
-I use Github and deployed with Netlify so that's what the below 'tips' reflect.
+I used [GitHub](www.github.com) and deployed with [Netlify](Netlify.com) so that's what the below 'tips' reflect.
 It's also a working document so pictures and a more aesthetically pleasing layout to come soon.
 No judgement.

+* I will create another post on how I made my course websites.
+Similar process (Hugo/Blogdown) but a different theme and thus a slightly different approach.

 # Getting Started